fractic-io/rust-iap/README.md

 Rust utility for validating in-app purchases (IAP) made through the Apple App Store or Google Play Store, and parsing server-to-server change notifications (for refunds, subscription cancellations, etc.).

-It should be able to handle all purchase types (Consumable, NonConsumable, Subscription).
+It should be able to handle all purchase types (Consumable, NonConsumable, Subscription), and almost all server notification types.
+It currently does not support differentiating between different tiers of a given subscription (tier upgrade/downgrade notifications are ignored), since that's an Apple-only feature.
+Subscription price change notifications are also ignored, but could be added fairly easily.

 > NOTE:
 >